ryantd42/NY-Legislative-Git/2023/A3316B-2023/bill.md

- Introduced  by  M.  of  A. J. A. GIGLIO -- read once and referred to the Committee on Real Property  Taxation  --  committee  discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee
+ Introduced  by  M.  of  A. J. A. GIGLIO -- read once and referred to the Committee on Real Property  Taxation  --  committee  discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee -- again reported from said  committee  with  amendments,  ordered reprinted as amended and recommitted to said committee

  AN  ACT  in  relation to authorizing the Jamesport Fire District to file an application for exemption from real property taxes

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-Notwithstanding any other provision of law to the contrary, the assessor of the  town  of  Riverhead, county  of  Suffolk,  is here- by authorized to accept from the Jamesport Fire District, an application for exemption  from  real property taxes pursuant to section 464 of  the real  property  tax  law  with  respect to the 2021-2022 and 2022-2023 assessment rolls, for  the  parcels  owned  by such  organization,  with such  parcels  being  located at 41 Manor Lane, in the village of James- port, town of Riverhead, county of Suffolk, otherwise known  as  Suffolk county  tax  map  district  0600, section  068.00,  block  02.00,  lot 010.006.
+Notwithstanding any other provision of law to the contrary, the assessor of the  town  of  Riverhead, county  of  Suffolk,  is here- by authorized to accept from the Jamesport Fire District, an application for  exemption  from  real property taxes pursuant to section 464 of the real  property tax law with respect  to  a  portion  of  the  2021-2022 assessment  roll  and  all  of  the 2022-2023 assessment roll, for  the parcels  owned  by such organization, with such parcels being located at 41 Manor Lane, in the village of Jamesport, town of Riverhead, county of Suffolk, otherwise known  as  Suffolk county  tax  map  district  0600, section  068.00,  block 02.00, lot 010.006.
   If accepted, the application shall be  reviewed  as  if  it  had  been received on or before the taxable status date established for such roll.
  If  satisfied that such organization would otherwise be entitled to such